Policies and Procedures and Expectations

 Technology Requirements

-• UNT students will need access to Zoom if they wish to attend office hours or other online tutoring services (e.g., the Writing Center).
-To learn more about your UNT Zoom account, please see the Zoom Basics page.
+UNT students will need access to Zoom if they wish to attend office hours or other online tutoring services (e.g., the Writing Center).
+Sign in to your UNT Zoom acount here

 Course Transfer Policy